La Romeria del Rocio

 There is much of the atmosphere of the famous Seville festivals about the Rocío pilgrimage but with a kind of Spanish Glastonbury feel to it.
 Many city dwellers will camp out in the fields of the surrounding Doñana National Park and there will be traditional singing and dancing going on for hours on end.
 You will be able to smell fried peppers, prawns and sherry and witness the first-time Rocieros being unofficially baptized.

 For most of the year this is a part of Spain for bird watchers and solitude seekers.
-An area famously rich in wildlife, you can see flamingoes and storks and very little else whilst strolling across the marshes of the Guadalquivir delta.
+An area famously rich in wildlife, you can see flamingos and storks and very little else whilst strolling across the marshes of the Guadalquivir delta.

 During the Romería, though, the chaotic crushes and seemingly countless numbers of people make El Rocío one of the most famous pilgrimages in Spain.

 Should you want to attend the festival yourself be aware that finding somewhere local to stay is going to be almost impossible unless you are camping and that access to the area around El Rocío is going to be very difficult especially as motorized access is severely restricted at this time of the year.
-It is, though, an ideal place in which to experience that strangely Spanish combination of religious fanaticism and serious partying!
+It is, though, an ideal place in which to experience that strangely Spanish combination of religion and partying!

 Dates of the El Rocio Festival (Lunes de Rocio)